happo/docs/docs/playwright.md

 ### Email notifications

-If you set a `HAPPO_NOTIFY` environment variable as part of your Cypress run, an email will be sent out when the Happo comparison report is ready.
+If you set a `HAPPO_NOTIFY` environment variable as part of your Playwright run, an email will be sent out when the Happo comparison report is ready.

 Usage instructions for `HAPPO_NOTIFY` is available in [the Continuous Integration docs](continuous-integration.md#email-notifications).